Cloud-based digital asset management: What you need to know

 8. Deploy upgrades faster

+Unlike on-site DAM solutions, cloud DAMs don’t require users to install updates or integrate with existing IT infrastructure.
 Instead, vendors build and deploy new features which are automatically added to the platform with no action on the user’s part.

-9. Easy collaboration and sharing
+9. Simplified sharing

-Cloud-based asset management software allows teams to work together by providing a common space for sharing files and making changes without leaving the interface to search for the right materials.
+Cloud based asset management software allows teams to work together by providing a common space for sharing files and making changes without leaving the interface to search for the right materials.

-10. Access from Anywhere on Any Device
+10. Access from anywhere on any device

 11. Flexible digital rights management

-12. Empowers distributed teams
+12. Empower distributed teams

 13. Seamless integration with existing workflows

 A quality cloud DAM service should integrate with the full range of tools you use each dayt.
 For example, Brandfolder integrates with the Adobe suite, so creatives can create assets in Adobe design platforms and share them to Brandfolder, without switching platforms.
 This eliminates the need for asset downloads and streamlines the review and approval process.

 Brandfolder’s other integrations include project management tools like Jira, as well as Google Apps, Microsoft Office, WordPress, Shopify, and more.

 Cloud-based digital asset management provides several advantages over on-premises solutions,including greater flexibility, improved access, better security, and better support for remote distributed teams.

 Brandfolder is the best DAM software for simplifying and scaling digital asset management.
 Ready to get started?